contentful/slash-developers/docs/javascript/index.md

 The Sync API allows you to keep a local copy of all content of a space up to date via delta updates.
 This tutorial will show you how to use the Sync API with the Contentful JavaScript SDK.<br>
 [View the tutorial](/developers/docs/javascript/tutorials/using-the-sync-api-with-js/)

+### Create and deploy your Express.js app Using Contentful
+A guide to quickly create and deploy an Express js app that uses Contentful. </br>
+View the tutorial](/developers/docs/javascript/tutorials/create-expressjs-app-using-contentful/)

 ## Apps
 Links to the source code of our in house built apps.
 Use them as examples when building your own product with Contentful.